FidelusAleksander/ghcertified/content/questions/foundations/question-008.md

 ---
 archetype: "questions"
 title: "Question 008"
-question: "Which of these are built-in GitHub Projects automation workflows?
+question: "Which of these workflows are built-in automations in GitHub Projects?
 (Choose two.)"
 draft: false
 ---